Register for Our Webinar: The DORA Deadline with McDermott Will and Emery.

 “In the old days, this is where you’d now start to work with fields and pre-trained data models.
 Today, we can streamline this and accelerate it,” Grupp demonstrated.

-What sets the Extract Agent apart is its integration with BRYTER’s automation platform.
+What sets BRYTER Extract apart is its integration with BRYTER’s automation platform.
 After extracting and reviewing information, users can seamlessly generate reports, draft letters, or trigger further workflows—all within the same system.

 “We didn’t want to stop at just extraction,” Grupp said.
 “The real value comes from being able to act on that information immediately, without having to leave the platform.”